Chang Cheh

-Chang Cheh (張徹 (Zhāng Chè); 10 February 1923 – 22 June 2002) was a Chinese filmmaker, screenwriter, lyricist and producer active in the 1960s, 1970s and 1980s.
-Chang Cheh directed more than 90 films in Greater China, the majority of them with the Shaw Brothers Studio in Hong Kong.
+Chang Cheh (張徹 (Zhāng Chè); 17 January 1924 – 22 June 2002) was a Chinese filmmaker, screenwriter, lyricist and producer active in the 1960s, 1970s and 1980s.
+Chang directed more than 90 films in Hong Kong and Taiwan, the majority of them with the Shaw Brothers Studio in Hong Kong.
 Most of his films are action films, especially wuxia and kung fu films filled with violence.

-In the early 1970s he frequently cast actors David Chiang and Ti Lung in his films.
-In the late 1970s he mainly worked with a group of actors known as the Venom Mob.
-Chang Cheh is also known for his long-time collaboration with writer Ni Kuang.